 How to earn Wyndham points

-Outside of co-branded credit cards and staying at Wyndham properties, there are a few ways to grow your balance of Wyndham Rewards points, which include transferring points to the program and buying Wyndham points — sometimes with a bonus or discount.
+Outside of co-branded credit cards and staying at Wyndham properties, there are a few ways to grow your balance of Wyndham Rewards points, which include transferring points from the major credit card programs:

 Use Points for Homes & Villas by Marriott Bonvoy

-If you have a stash of Marriott Bonvoy points or carry a credit card allowing point transfers to Marriott, another option for using points to book vacation homes worldwide comes through Homes & Villas by Marriott Bonvoy.
+If you have a stash of Marriott Bonvoy points or have a credit card that allows point transfers to Marriott, you can book vacation homes worldwide through Homes & Villas by Marriott Bonvoy.

-Marriott uses dynamic pricing where you get a value of 0.56 cents per Marriott Bonvoy point.
+Marriott uses dynamic pricing for these properties, giving a value of 0.56 cents per Marriott Bonvoy point.
 That may require you to be flexible with dates to find a deal that works for you.

 Booking through the program is easy: Visit the dedicated website and sign in, and you can book with your Bonvoy points.
 But note that once your reservation is confirmed, your booking will be turned over to a professional property management company that'll handle it from there.